RoTechnology/CMA/README.md

 Instead regarding the Python module, install python and pyserial to enable the logger to operate.
 ## Usage description
+To correctly use the library follow this steps:

+1. Include cma.h file into the class you want to log.
+2. Populate the **tracestruct**.
+Pay attention the tracestruct is composed by the filed described above.
+  You can add or remove fields in order to log different parameters but then you have to modify the **printTrace()** function in cma.c file.
-In the source code, after the struct **trace** has been populated properly, call the **printTrace()** function.
+3. After the struct **trace** has been populated properly, call the **printTrace()** function.
+4. Compile and run your code into the board.
-When execute the program, run the Python script from terminal to capture and write the traces into the log file.
-Make sure that the **serial** port in python script has been configured correctly.
+5. Run the cma.py to capture and write the traces into the log file.
+   To do that open the terminal, navigate to the folder where you download the file and launch this command: python cma.py
+   **!** The default **serial** port in the script is "COM4".
+Please make sure that is the same port on which your board is        writing otherwise open cma.py with an editor and modify the port variable in . **!**
+6 done! your log file is produced into the same folder of cma.py file.